 The credit spread risk should also be mentioned.
 The credit spread refers to the interest rate differential between a risk-entailing bond and risk-free bond with the same maturity.
 Changes in these risk premiums, which are observable on the market, result – analogously to changes in pure market yields – in changes in the fair values of the corresponding securities.

-Foreign exchange risks are especially relevant if there is a currency imbalance between the technical liabilities and the assets.
+Currency risks are especially relevant if there is a currency imbalance between the technical liabilities and the assets.
 Through extensive matching of currency distributions on the assets and liabilities side, we reduce this risk on the basis of the individual balance sheets within the Group.
-The short-term Value at Risk therefore does not include quantification of the foreign exchange risks.
-We regularly compare the liabilities per currency with the covering assets and optimise the currency coverage by regrouping assets.
-In so doing, we make allowance for collateral conditions such as different accounting requirements.
+The short-term Value at Risk therefore does not include quantification of the currency risk.
+We regularly compare the liabilities per currency with the covering assets and optimise the currency coverage in light of various collateral conditions such as different accounting requirements by regrouping assets.
 Remaining currency surpluses are systematically quantified and monitored within the scope of economic modelling.

 We use derivative financial instruments only to the extent needed to hedge risks.
 The primary purpose of such financial instruments is to hedge against potentially adverse situations on capital markets.
-Part of our cash flows from the insurance business as well as currency risks arising because currency matching cannot be efficiently achieved are partially hedged using forward exchange transactions.
+A modest portion of our cash flows from the insurance business as well as currency risks arising because currency matching cannot be efficiently achieved are partially hedged using forward exchange transactions.
+In order to partially hedge inflation risks Hannover Re has taken out inflation swaps (USD and EUR zero coupon swaps) that protect parts of the loss reserves against inflation risks.
 Hannover Re holds further derivative financial instruments to hedge interest rate risks from loans taken out to finance real estate.
-In addition, Hannover Re has taken out hedges in the form of equity swaps to hedge price risks in connection with the stock appreciation rights granted under the Share Award Plan.
-These are intended to neutralise changes in the fair values of the awarded stock appreciation rights.
 Contracts are concluded with reliable counterparties and for the most part collateralised on a daily basis so as to avoid credit risks associated with the use of such derivative transactions.
 The remaining exposures are controlled according to the restrictive parameters set out in the investment guidelines.